Zindagi Gulzar Hai

 Zindagi Gulzar Hai (English: "Life is a rose garden") is a Pakistani television series directed by Sultana Siddiqui, produced by Momina Duraid under the banner Moomal Productions, which was first broadcast on Hum TV.
 Based on the novel of the same name by Umera Ahmad, who also wrote the screenplay, it originally aired from 30 November 2012, to 24 May 2013, in Pakistan.
 The story revolves around two people, opposite in thoughts and financial status, and has a strong female protagonist, contributing to its popularity amongst women.

-The series gained immense popularity across the Indian subcontinent, particularly in Pakistan, India, and Bangladesh, and topped the charts as the most searched item on Google in Pakistan, as per the Google Trends end-of-year report.
+The series gained immense popularity across the Indian subcontinent, particularly in Pakistan, India, and Bangladesh, and topped the charts as the most searched item on Google in Pakistan, as per the end-of-year Google Trends report.
 It was listed by the DAWN Images among the iconic Pakistani dramas.

 Plot

 The story revolves around the lives of Kashaf Murtaza and Zaroon Junaid.
-Kashaf comes from a lower-middle-class family background and lives with her mother, Rafia, and her two sisters, Sidra and Shehnila.
-Rafia's husband, Murtaza, had abandoned Rafia because she didn't give birth to a son.
+Kashaf comes from a lower-middle-class background and lives with her mother, Rafia, and her two sisters, Sidra and Shehnila.
+Rafia's husband, Murtaza, abandoned her because she did not give birth to a son.
 Murtaza married another woman, who eventually gave birth to his son, Hammad.
 The family faces many hardships, leaving Kashaf embittered, insecure, and distrustful of men.
-Rafia works as the principal of a government school and gives tuition to children in the evening to make ends meet.
-Her daughters, too, make various sacrifices to live a basic life.
+Rafia works as the principal of a government school and gives tuition to children in the evenings to make ends meet.
+Her daughters also make various sacrifices in order to maintain a basic standard of living.

-Zaroon Junaid's family consists of his father, Junaid, who is calm and mature.
-His mother, Ghazala Junaid, is an independent working woman.
-Zaroon's sister, Sara, has the same views about life as her mother.
-Leading to clashes with Zaroon and his views on societal standards.
-Zaroon's circle of close friends consists of Asmara and Osama.
+Zaroon Junaid's family consists of his father, Junaid, who is calm and mature, and his mother, Ghazala Junaid, an independent working woman.
+Zaroon's sister, Sara, shares her mother's views on life, leading to clashes with Zaroon and his views on societal standards.
+Zaroon's close circle of friends consists of Asmara and Osama.
 He remains unaware that Asmara is in love with him.
-Their families get them engaged, but they break off the engagement due to irreconcilable lifestyle differences.
+Their families arrange their engagement, but it is eventually broken off due to irreconcilable lifestyle differences.
 Meanwhile, his sister's marriage also fails.
-Zaroon develops some notions about his ideal wife.
+As a result, Zaroon develops certain notions about his ideal wife.

-Zaroon and Kashaf eventually become acquainted, and dislike each other.
-Through a series of events, they fall in love, Kashaf learns not to be so bitter, secretive, and insecure.
-Zaroon understands not to be impulsive and judgmental.
+Zaroon and Kashaf eventually become acquainted and initially dislike each other.
+Through a series of events, they fall in love, and Kashaf learns not to be so bitter, secretive, and insecure.
+Zaroon, meanwhile, learns not to be impulsive and judgemental.
 A few months later, Kashaf gives birth to twin girls.